bhourahine/daresbury_xTB/README.rst

 .. code::

-   mamba create -n sphinx -f environment.yml mamba activate sphinx
+   mamba env create -n sphinx -f environment.yml mamba activate sphinx

 Now you can compile the pages with